Beauchamp Bagenal

-Beauchamp Bagenal (1741 - 1 May 1802) was an Irish rake, buck, duelist, and politician.
+Beauchamp Bagenal (1741 - 1 May 1802) was an Irish duelist, and politician.
+He was described as a rake, and a buck.

 He was born in County Carlow in 1741, son of Walter Bagenal, and his second wife Eleanor Beauchamp, and inherited the family estates aged 11.
 Bagenal gained a reputation as a hell-raiser and serial heartbreaker, and was reportedly described as the handsomest man in Ireland.
 According to Jonah Barrington, on his Grand Tour, Bagenal: